Michal-St/phalcon-schedule/README.md

 Schedule and Datetime module for Phalcon Framework

 In my projects the application logic often depends on the time.
-For example some forms can be avaible in specified period or some views needs to change after competition.
+For example some forms can be avaible in specified period or some views need to change after competition.
 Moreover projects managers and testers woud like to change application time.
-This modules can do this in easy way.
+This modules can do this in an easy way.
 For each enviroment developer can set custom datetime.

 ===